 I went home feeling all stretched out and sentimental.
 I poured myself a glass of wine and nibbled on a dark chocolate mini peanut butter cup.
 That wasn’t cutting it.
 I missed my roommates and our three-day Halloween extravaganzas.
 I briefly considered taking a shot of whiskey for old time’s sake (bad idea).
 Then I recalled that Grace wanted a pumpkin scone recipe.
 She mentioned it when I went to visit her in Minneapolis this summer.
 Grace loves to spend quiet mornings with a cup of black coffee and a scone.

 I set down my glass of wine, got up and made pumpkin scones at midnight.
-Two batches later, I ended up with a whole wheat, vegan pumpkin pecan scone topped with a sweet maple glaze.
+Two batches later, I ended up with a simple whole wheat, vegan pumpkin pecan scone topped with a sweet maple glaze.
+I opted for coconut oil instead of butter in this scones, which is even easier to work with than butter and works just as well.
 I think you’ll like these, G.

 I know some people try to avoid powdered sugar, whether it’s because the store-bought kind is usually cut with corn starch or simply because it’s refined sugar.
 I thought you might like to know that you can make your own in a blender or food processor.
 I used fine organic cane sugar (see above photo, left side) but read that you can also make it with turbinado sugar or sucanat.
 Just pulse the sugar until it’s nice and fluffy (see above photo, right side)!